 Since Variable Life Insurance policies are regulated by the Securities Exchange Commission, the fees are typically higher than traditional life insurance policies and should be a part of your consideration to purchase.

-The death benefit in your variable life policy is generally set up in two separate methods.
+The death benefit in your variable universal life policy is generally set up in two separate methods.
 You can choose a level death benefit which is equal to the policy’s face value at the time of purchase, or you can choose the face amount of the policy plus the available cash value at the time of your death.
 The death benefit plus cash value choice will cost a little more but your beneficiaries will receive a higher death benefit.

 Although these are the most common choices for a death benefit, different insurance carriers provide different options so make sure you find out what is available to you and will offer you the better solutions for your circumstances.